 We propose a second-order realizability-preserving scheme, that is based on a splitting technique and analytic solutions of the stiff part, combined with a realizability-preserving reconstruction scheme.
 It turns out that this scheme is very effective for (medium) smooth and non-smooth test cases, which can also occur in practice.
-The realizability-preserving property is achieved using the realizability limiter proposed in \cite{Schneider2015a,Schneider2015b,Schneider2016a,Chidyagwai2017}.
-This limiter requires information about the set of realizable moments, which turns out to be very simple in the context of our first-order models \cite{SchneiderLeibner2019a}.
-Again, this additionally makes the implementation of such models faster (and easier) compared to standard $\MN$ models.
+The realizability-preserving property is achieved using the realizability limiter proposed in \cite{Alldredge2015,Schneider2015b,Schneider2016a,Chidyagwai2017}.
+This limiter requires information about the set of realizable moments, which turns out to be very simple in the context of our first-order models \cite{SchneiderLeibner2020}.
+Again, this additionally makes the implementation of such models faster (and easier) compared to standard $\Mn$ models.

 This paper is organized as follows.
-First, we shortly recall the transport equation, its moment approximations and the important results from \cite{SchneiderLeibner2019a}.
-Then, we propose our second-order realizability-preserving scheme and investigate all the required properties that it should fulfill.
-Finally, we give a comprehensive numerical investigation of our models and the $\MN$ models in slab geometry and three dimension, to show that our models can indeed compete with or even outperform the full-moment models.
-Finally, conclusions and an outlook on future work is given.
+First, we shortly recall the transport equation, its moment approximations and the relevant results from \cite{SchneiderLeibner2020} (\cref{sec:modelling,sec:angularbases}).
+Then, we propose our second-order realizability-preserving scheme and investigate all the required properties that it should fulfill (\cref{sec:scheme}).
+In \cref{section:ImplementationDetails}, we discuss some implementation details of our scheme.
+Finally, in \cref{sec:results}, we give a comprehensive numerical investigation of our models and the $\Mn$ models in slab geometry and three dimension, to show that our models can indeed compete with or even outperform the full-moment models.